 STEP 2 | Layer everything in the crockpot

 Coat the bottom with nonstick spray, then add the onion slices.
-Place the boneless breasts on top, keep them in a single layer as best as you can.
+Place the boneless breasts on top, and keep them in a single layer as best as possible.

 Sprinkle the poultry with salt and pepper.
 Pour half of the sauce evenly over everything.